VNG-Realisatie/nlx/docs/docs/try-nlx/helm/createcertificate.md

   (host name where your inway can be reached), for example: inway.mijn.organisatie.nl
 - Email Address []: <skip>
+- Serial Number []: (optional), a serial number with a maximum length of 20 characters.
+Also make sure this value is unique for the network in the [directory overview](https://directory.demo.nlx.io) as we do not check for uniqueness
 - A challenge password []: <skip>
 ```